Le Signe du Serpent

-Le Signe du Serpent is a 1985 tabletop game supplement published by Jeux Descartes for Légendes.
+Le Signe du Serpent is a 1985 role-playing game supplement published by Jeux Descartes for Légendes.

 Contents

 Le Signe du Serpent is a supplement in which a campaign boxed set comes with two books and a screen, where player characters embark on a bard's challenge to defeat a sorcerer in the Hyperboreal Isles and recover the Serpent Sign artifact.